A.M. Weather: Format

+Each edition usually concluded with "WeatherWatch”, an inclement weather report summarizing active weather watches, warnings and advisories around the time of recording for the U.S. mainland and nearby coastal waters (and from 1991 onwards, Environment Canada alerts for the lower Canadian provincial mainland and coastal regions) and, when applicable, the day’s severe thunderstorm outlook as issued by the National Severe Storms Forecast Center (NSSFC).
+Viewers watching over Maryland Public Television saw a supplemental report delivered by one of the hosting meteorologists immediately after the national program, providing current conditions and an extended forecast for the state and neighboring areas of Delaware, West Virginia, Virginia, and Pennsylvania, as well as a marine forecast for the Chesapeake Bay.

+Rather than appear on camera to illustrate the weather information being presented, A.M.
+Weather meteorologists highlighted current and forecast conditions on surface maps, as well as radar and satellite images, using a yellow pointer, a signature aspect of the program throughout its 17-year run; however, the pointer was not used during the closing “WeatherWatch” segment.
+The program was notable among televised weather broadcasts for incorporating symbols and isothermic contour lines typically used in surface maps and radar charts to indicate weather conditions for public use, including surface weather plot symbols to represent types of precipitation and other weather phenomena, PIREP turbulence symbols, freezing level height lines, and numerical cloud top and turbulence height measurements (expressed in thousands of feet above ground level, omitting the two ending digits).

+Production and funding

-Hosts included NOAA meteorologists Carl Weiss, Joan von Ahn, Ray Suarez and Wayne Winston, as well as H. Michael Mogil, Rich Warren, Dale Bryan and Barry Richwein.
-Other notable substitute hosts included: Regis Walter, Steve Zubrick (now the president of the National Weather Association), Gary Petti (a meteorologist with National Weather Service and National Environmental Satellite, Data, and Information Service (NESDIS), now retired), and George Lessens (now the chief meteorologist at WZZM in Grand Rapids, Michigan).
+Hosts included NOAA meteorologists Carl Weiss, Joan von Ahn, Ray Suarez and Wayne Winston, as well as H. Michael Mogil, Rich Warren, Dale Bryan, Barry Richwein and John Sokich.
+Other notable substitute hosts included Regis Walter, Steve Zubrick (now president of the National Weather Association), Gary Petti (a meteorologist with National Weather Service and National Environmental Satellite, Data, and Information Service (NESDIS), now retired), and George Lessens (later the chief meteorologist at WZZM in Grand Rapids, Michigan, now retired).

-Funding was provided by various aviation-related companies and government agencies, including the Federal Aviation Administration, the Aircraft Owners and Pilots Association (and its Air Safety Foundation arm), Phillips Petroleum Company, Gorman-Rupp pumps, Hilton Hotels Corporation, the National Business Aviation Association, Inc. (known at the time during the show's run as the National Business Aircraft Association), the Lawyer-Pilots Bar Association, Showalter Flying Services (a fixed-base operator in Orlando, Florida), Republic Airlines, and Beech Aircraft Corporation, Combs Gates, among others.
+Funding was provided by various aviation-related companies and government agencies, including the Federal Aviation Administration, the Aircraft Owners and Pilots Association (and its Air Safety Foundation arm), Phillips Petroleum Company, Gorman-Rupp pumps, Hilton Hotels Corporation, the National Business Aviation Association (then known as the National Business Aircraft Association), the Lawyer-Pilots Bar Association, Orlando, Florida-based fixed-base operator Showalter Flying Services, Republic Airlines, Beech Aircraft Corporation, and Combs Gates, among others.